When Change Becomes a Neurological Event

 The relationship between uncertainty and threat is not metaphorical.
 It is measurable, localizable, and distinct from general anxiety.

 Research and van Reekum demonstrated this with precision.
-In a study of 42 participants, individuals with higher intolerance of uncertainty showed significantly greater activity in the medial prefrontal cortex and rostral dorsomedial prefrontal cortex during uncertain threat anticipation.
+In a study of 42 participants, individuals with higher intolerance of uncertainty showed significantly greater activity in the medial prefrontal cortex — the brain’s executive control center.
+They also showed higher rostral dorsomedial prefrontal cortex activity during uncertain threat anticipation.
 This effect was specific to intolerance of uncertainty over and above trait anxiety.
 The neural signature of not being able to tolerate ambiguity is measurably distinct from generalized anxiousness and localizable to prefrontal safety-signaling circuits.

 This explains why organizational change degrades decision-making quality even in highly competent individuals.
 The mPFC is chronically hyperactivated, consuming executive bandwidth that would otherwise be available for strategic thinking, creative problem-solving, and the kind of clear-headed assessment that transitions demand.
 The more prolonged the uncertainty, the more executive resource is diverted to threat monitoring.

-But the neural story does not stop at threat detection., a Nature Publishing Group journal, used fMRI to demonstrate that when stressors are perceived as controllable rather than uncontrollable, threat-related brain activation decreases measurably in the bed nucleus of the stria terminalis, the anterior insula, and both the basolateral and central amygdala.
+But the neural story does not stop at threat detection.
+Research demonstrated that when stressors are perceived as controllable rather than uncontrollable, threat-related brain activation decreases measurably in the bed nucleus of the stria terminalis and anterior insula — the brain’s internal awareness center.
+This occurs in both the basolateral and central amygdala.
 Control over the stressor, not elimination of the stressor, was the key variable.
 The extended amygdala threat circuitry quiets simply because the individual perceives agency.

 This finding is foundational to understanding why structured change management produces neurological results.
 The change itself does not need to resolve.
 The perception of agency within the change is sufficient to shift the brain from threat mode to adaptive mode.